jsalignon/cactus/docs/1_Intro/Quick_start.md

 >**_Note_:** The first row of the *.command.sh* file indicates if the script should be run in bash or in R.

-If none of these work, an issue can be created on the the cactus github page to report the problem.
+If none of these work, an issue can be created on the the cactus GitHub page to report the problem.